Nuala Holloway

-Nuala Holloway (formerly known as Nuala Holloway-Casey) (born 18 December, circa 1956) is an Irish artist and teacher and former actress, model and beauty pageant titleholder who was crowned Miss Ireland International 1975.
+Nuala Holloway (formerly known as Nuala Holloway-Casey) (born 18 December, circa 1956) is an Irish artist, teacher, journalist and former actress, model and beauty pageant titleholder who was crowned Miss Ireland International 1975.

 Personal life

 Holloway is from Mount Temple, County Westmeath in Ireland.
 She completed secondary school at the Convent of Mercy in Moate, County Westmeath, now known as Moate Community School.
 Holloway received a Bachelor of Arts from University College Dublin (UCD) in modern and medieval Irish in 2004.
 She also received a BA in history of art, Italian and English from UCD.
 In 2005, she completed her higher diploma in education as well as a qualification in teaching English as a foreign language (TEFL).
 In 2021 Nuala received a Master's Degree In Teaching Chinese Language and Culture from UCD.
 She works mainly as a secondary school teacher, teaching Irish, English and Chinese and also as a visual artist.